 Yelloweye rockfish spatial structure and connectivity is threatened by the reduction of fish within each basin.
-This reduction is most acute within the basins of Puget Sound proper.
+This reduction is likely most acute within the basins of Puget Sound proper.
 Yelloweye rockfish are probably most abundant within the San Juan Basin, but the likelihood of juvenile recruitment from this basin to the adjacent basins of Puget Sound proper is naturally low because of the generally retentive circulation patterns that occur within each of the major basins of Puget Sound proper.
-Combined with limited adult movement, yelloweye rockfish population viability may be highly influenced by the probable localized loss of populations within the DPS, which decreases spatial structure and connectivity.